-This project seeks to continue the legacy of an important local fishery by preserving and restoring three well-crafted wee 19th Century buildings and making them available to 21st Century outdoor activity focused visitors.
+This project aims to continue the legacy of an important local fishery by preserving and restoring one well-crafted wee 19th Century building and making it available to 21st Century outdoor activity focused visitors.
 Significant increases in building costs have meant we have reduced this from an original three planned restorations

 The aims of the project are to:

-- Preserve the craftsmanship and the charm of three small bothies and fishing stations located on Coigach headlands, each with its own unique attributes and spectacular setting.
+- Preserve the craftsmanship and the charm of a small bothy located on Coigach headlands,with its own unique attributes and spectacular setting.

 - Continue the legacy of the centuries old business and strengthen the attraction of Coigach as a maritime tourism destination.

-- Restore bothies to serve as unique accommodation offerings for campers, walkers, kayakers and visitors wishing to experience our coast, its scenery and wildlife.
+- Restore the bothy to serve as a unique accommodation offering for campers, walkers, kayakers and visitors wishing to experience our coast, its scenery and wildlife.